erdg/lol-picolisp/EXPLAIN.md

         (do-something) ) )
 -> (let (A 1 B 2 C 3) (do something))
 ```
-While this is a contrived and convoluted example, `\\` allows some very cool techniques when building LOLFORTH.
+While this is a convoluted example for such a simple result, `\\` allows some very cool techniques used in LOLFORTH later.

 ### Dlambda
 `d!` is [dlambda](https://letoverlambda.com/index.cl/guest/chap5.html#sec_7)